jcreis/SS_StatusRetriever/README.md

 ## **Special attention to:**

+-> the file _output.json_ can't be empty to be read, if the intention is to start with an empty Local Storage, change the data in the _output.json_ file to
+>[]

 -> in the **backup** command, the argument passed as pathToFile must refer to the directory where the backup file will be saved **(with no '/' at the end)**